Zero paid placements. No brand can pay to rank higher on Simscanner.

 How fast a Dutch eSIM feels hinges on the city you stand in and the carrier behind the brand.
 Pick a city group and the grid reports each brand's typical download, upload, ping, and whether it grabbed 4G or 5G, but only after a public performance source backs the number.

 Speed and reliability comparison for travel eSIM brands in the Netherlands, including average download, upload, latency, 4G or 5G availability, city-level confidence, reliability score and last reviewed date.
-All values are pending verification.
+All values are a modelled estimate.

 Brand Avg download Avg upload Latency 4G / 5G City confidence Reliability Last reviewed